-- Leveraging of other public and private funding and the level of commitment of the other funding. - Project will create or preserve affordability and result in increased housing opportunities for Nassau County residents. - Number of housing units that will be handicapped-accessible at the completion of the proposed project. - Number and location of new housing units created or preserved by the proposed project. - Compliance with Nassau County's homebuyer income eligibility guidelines; - Degree of low-income benefit that will be derived from the proposed project.
+- Leveraging of other public and private funding and the level of commitment of the other funding. - Project will create or preserve affordability and result in increased housing opportunities for Nassau County residents. - Number of housing units that will be handicapped-accessible at the completion of the proposed project. - Compliance with Nassau County's homebuyer income eligibility guidelines; - Degree of low-income benefit that will be derived from the proposed project.